 I’ve seen scarecrow crafts made from a huge variety of crafting materials like a toilet paper roll, crafts sticks, a torn paper scarecrow, coffee can scarecrow and even a flower pot scarecrow.
 Most of them aren’t exactly kid-friendly to make so after putting my creative thinking brain cap on, I came up with this fabulous idea for using a paper bowl to make this super cute scarecrow craft.

 It’s perfect for a fall themed preschool craft.
-Since we have a free and easy printable craft template for you to use, kids of all ages are going to love making it!
+Since we have an easy printable craft template for you to use, kids of all ages are going to love making it!

 How to Make a Paper Bowl Scarecrow Craft